 The Bridgetown Police Station 1880 Museum, 148 Hampton St, Bridgetown, Western Australia

 Police Station on the south side of Blackwood River Bridge, Bridgetown - looking north up Hampton St. Bridgedale, residence of John Blechynden, is hidden behind trees on the opposite bank.
-It is probably Constable Abraham Moulton in the right foreground with his wife and two young boys.
+It is probably Constable Abraham Moulton in the right foreground with his wife, Esther and two young boys, Lewis and Matthew.
 The kepi hat he is wearing is typical police headwear of the era.

 Photo dated 1868